ssimonoff/TriOS/ReadMe.txt

 However, the C/C++ sources are normally just included in larger projects.
 See TriOS.cpp, TriEx.cpp, TriGL.cpp comments for documentation.

-Currently builds with VisualStudio 2008
+Currently builds with Visual Studio 2008
 Currently defines OSBASE,NOJPEG,NOPNG

 Does not include JPEG and PNG image file support given NOJPEG and NOPNG defs.